-- Infection progresses very slowly and it may or may not flare up into clinical disease a year or more later.
+- The infection progresses very slowly and it may or may not flare up into clinical disease a year or more later.

-- The vaccine should be given to kids when they only a few weeks old.
+- The vaccine should be given to kids when they are only a few weeks old.

-- Vaccination is currently not an option for cattle and deer because it can cause false positive reactions to the Tb skin test.
-In goats it can cause false positive reactions to the Johne's blood test and this may be important when selling.
+- Vaccination is currently not an option for cattle and deer because it can cause false-positive reactions to the Tb skin test.
+In goats, it can cause false-positive reactions to Johne's blood test and this may be important when selling.